pleabargain/EnglishHelpsYourCareer/tense_present_continuous.md

 ---
 - I am creating my summer reading list right now.
 -  She is crying.
 - We are generating good leads from this campaign!
 - He is talking to his friend.
+- From X to Z I’m working on Y project.
+- I am doing all of the code review while I’m on this project.
+- I am drinking hot tea.
 -  We are observing massive changes in the earth's atmosphere.
 -  I'm living at my brother's place.
 -  The baby is sleeping in his crib.
 -   We are visiting the museum in the afternoon.
 -   Am you reading a book right now?
 -   Is he speaking on the phone with your manager?